Ireland

 Gender Pay Gap Reporting

-Impact date: Late 2026 Reporting on the Gender Pay Gap Portal is likely to become mandatory from 2026, enabling the government to track progress in reducing the gender pay gap across employers.
+Impact date: Late 2026 (expected) Reporting on the Gender Pay Gap Portal is likely to become mandatory from 2026, however, further legislation is required to give effect to this.

 Employer implications/action needed All employers with 50 or more employees must now prepare to report via the portal rather than simply publishing reports on their own website.
 Employers should register with the portal now, audit their current pay data collection processes and ensure their 2025 reports are published.
 Begin preparing internal pay structures and job evaluation frameworks in anticipation of the more onerous requirements coming under the EU Pay Transparency Directive.